globalia/craft-commerce-purolator/README.md

 # Craft Commerce Purolator

-This plugins allows to add Purolator custom shipping methods and obtain quick estimate for Craft Commerce cart.
+This plugins allows to add Purolator custom shipping methods and obtain quick estimates for Craft Commerce cart.